ucas-course/algorithm-homework/submit/homework1.md

 | time(ms)      |       15      |        47        |

 We can find Karatsuba worth than base idea.
 The reason is that Karatsuba use recursion, and Base idea only use loop.
-In small(in this case, `int` was used, the largest number is 2147483647) size Multi, base idea is better
+In small(in this case, `int` was used, the largest number's bit is 32) size Multi, base idea is better